FelicienLL/mapbayr/README.md

 ### 4\. `$SIGMA` block

 The definition of the `$SIGMA` block may not be as straightforward as other blocks, but we tried to keep it as simple as possible.
-Keep it mind that mapbayr always expect a **pair of sigma values** for each type of dependent variable: the **first** value for proportional error, the **second** for additive.
+Keep in mind that mapbayr always expect a **pair of sigma values** for each type of dependent variable: the **first** value for proportional error, the **second** for additive.